o3-cloud/awesome-llm-cli/README.md

 ## Prompt Generation

 [code2prompt](https://github.com/mufeedvh/code2prompt?tab=readme-ov-file) - code2prompt is a command-line tool (CLI) that converts your codebase into a single LLM prompt with a source tree, prompt templating, and token counting.

+[code2prompt (Python)](https://github.com/raphaelmansuy/code2prompt) - Code2Prompt is a powerful command-line tool that generates comprehensive prompts from codebases, designed to streamline interactions between developers and Large Language Models (LLMs) for code analysis, documentation, and improvement tasks.

 ## Complementing CLI Utilities